Written, Directed and Edited by Akira Kurosawa

 Kurosawa also made a fascinating decision not only to expand the role of the Fool, here named Kyoami (see the photo of him and Hidetora), into a major character (while eliminating Shakespeare's Gloucester/Edmund/Edgar subplot), but to make him both sexually ambiguous and totally beguiling.
-He is played by the Japanese transgender pop star known simply as Peter.
+(This character is a primary reason why I selected Ran as a Recommended GLBT Film of the Month, although Kurosawa is not a GLBT filmmakers.)
+Kyoami is played by the Japanese transgender pop star known simply as Peter.
 Kyoami is, in a way, the healing opposite of the chaos ("Ran") of the title, as he balances both masculine and feminine energy, great courage as well as flexibility and tenderness.
 As we see, those qualities are especially important in a rigidly hierarchical society, founded on macho posturing, like the one disastrously promulgated by Hidetora.

 Kurosawa's other major addition is Lady Kaede (brilliantly played by Mieko Harada), who exists as a sort of demonic opposite to Kyoami.
 Although based on Shakespeare's Goneril, she is a much more complex and important character in the film.
 Her unstoppable vengeance brings down the House of Ichimonji, first as the wife of Jiro the second son, then as the mistress of Taro, the eldest son.
 Without giving away some of the film's most dramatic plot revelations, let it be noted that what Hidetora did to Lady Kaede's parents, years earlier, provides the reason for her unwavering hatred, which plays a pivotal role in the destruction of Hidetora's society.